lcpp-org/crane/docs/source/TwoReactionArgon.rst

     necessary to accurately reflect the relaxation of the electrons.

-Use LoKI-B to find the ionization rate coefficient
+Using LoKI-B to Find the Ionization Rate Coefficient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set up a LoKI-B input file ``Ar_lumped.in`` to solve for the EBE with the provided